-At the time of writing (August 2019), a lot of people have a laptop, tablet or smartphone available.
-Those devices usually have an integrated webcam, microphone and have enough performance to enjoy a quality video meeting.
+Nowadays, a lot of people have a laptop, tablet or smartphone available.
+Those devices usually have an integrated webcam, microphone and have sufficient performance to enjoy a quality video meeting.

 Disclaimer: we are in no way affiliated with any of the companies that make these devices.
-Just want to help you make a good decision!
+We're here to help you with an even better meeting experience!

-- Battery capacity is important, mostly indicated by the amount of maximum hours.
+Battery capacity is important, mostly indicated by the amount of maximum hours.
 Go for 8 hours or higher!
 Video meetings require quite a lot of CPU (multiple video streams to encode/decode) so best to have some margin there too.

 Our laptop suggestions: